GaloisInc/ivory/ivory/user-guide.md

 Language
 ================================================================================

-`Ivory r a` (statement monad)
+`Ivory eff a` (statement monad)
 --------------------------------------------------------------------------------

 All statements in Ivory are performed in the context of the `Ivory` monad.
-The monad has two parameters, `r` and `a`, which represent the return type of the enclosing block, and the return type of the statement respectively.
-For example, calling a function that produces an `IBool` value in isolation will produce something of type `Ivory r IBool`, while the statement that returns a value used with something of the type `IBool` will have the type `Ivory IBool ()`.
+The monad has two parameters, `eff` and `a`, which represent the effect context of the enclosing block, and the return type of the statement respectively.
+For example, calling a function that produces an `IBool` value in isolation will produce something of type `Ivory eff IBool`, while the statement that returns a value used with something of the type `IBool` will have the type `(Returns eff IBool) => Ivory eff ()`, `Returns` being the effect that is tracked in this context..

+### Return Effects

+### Allocation Effects

 `()` (void)